-My school Mac laptop received an upgrade to Office 15.41 recently, and it has an accessibility checker.
+My school Mac laptop received an upgrade to Office 15.41 recently, and I discovered that this new version has an accessibility checker.
 I find it both wonderful and horrible.
 It’s wonderful in that it displays a list of every error it detects, but the lists for my documents are SO long.
 Fortunately, it not only lists the errors, it includes directions for correcting them.

-A nice feature is that as each error in the accessibility checker’s list is corrected, it disappears.
+A nice feature of the accessibility checker is that as each error in the list is corrected, it disappears.
 That’s great positive reinforcement.
 One unresolved question I have, though, is that when I check the reading order on a slide and ensure it’s as I want it, that error does not disappear from the list.
-Does anyone know what I’m doing wrong?
+Does anyone know why?

 I need to get back to work now.
 As they say of that 1,000 mile walk . . . .